 C. Hiring of Adjunct Faculty

-The Dean of Faculty will involve the appropriate department chair in the hiring of adjunct faculty, time permitting.
+The Chief Academic Officer will involve the appropriate department chair in the hiring of adjunct faculty, time permitting.

 Return To Top

 VII.
 Faculty Workload

 Unless otherwise indicated herein, faculty shall, unless excused by the Chief Academic Officer, meet all assigned classes, maintain office hours which are properly posted and approved by the Chief Academic Officer, attend academic processions and convocations (can be excused only by the President), attend Faculty Assembly meetings, and attend meetings of committees of which they are members.
 Faculty will not be required to serve on more than four (4) institutional, faculty, peer- review, and/or ad hoc committees during an academic year.